 \section{Related Work}

-Solutions for 3D LiDAR-based place recognition can be loosely classified under retrieval-based methods and local-feature matching based methods.
-Local feature matching based methods rely on accurate pose estimates to limit the search space of feature correspondences and hence do not scale well for the task of re-localization in large-scale environments.
+Solutions for 3D LiDAR-based place recognition can be loosely classified under local feature matching based methods and retrieval-based methods.
+Local feature matching based methods rely on accurate global pose estimates to limit the search space of feature correspondences and hence do not scale well for the task of re-localization in large-scale environments.
 Majority of local feature matching based approaches operate by detecting keypoints and describing their local neighborhood \cite{Salti2014,Guo2019}.
 Recently features extracted from larger local regions such as point segments have shown superior performance \cite{segmap2020,esm19}.

 Retrieval-based methods are inexpensive due to simple matching of global descriptors and therefore scale well to large-scale scenarios.
-Retrieval-based methods operate by encoding each point cloud to a single compact vector representation that can be used for querying a database of previously visited places.
+They operate by encoding each point cloud to a single vector representation that can be used for querying a database of previously visited places.
 Global descriptors can be categorized as handcrafted \cite{He2016, Kim2018}, hybrid \cite{vidanapathirana2020locus}, and end-to-end learning-based \cite{Uy2018}.
-Handcrafted methods have the benefit of not needing retraining to adapt to different environments and sensor-types.
+Handcrafted methods have the benefit of not needing re-training to adapt to different environments and sensor-types.
 Prominent methods such as ScanContext \cite{Kim2018} have demonstrated reliable performance in various scenarios.
 However the discriminative power of such methods remains limited.

+Hybrid methods aim to combine principled mathematical models with data-driven models to benefit from the advantages of both \cite{9523403}.
+Locus \cite{vidanapathirana2020locus} first demonstrated such an approach for lidar-based PR by mathematically modeling the topological relationships and temporal consistencies of point segments, while structural appearance of the segments were encoded using a data-driven 3D-CNN.
+Locus achieved state-of-the-art on the KITTI dataset, but struggles to adapt to environments where extracted point segments are structurally different to its training data (eg. unstructured environments).
+While (in general) hybrid methods show promise in scenarios with inadequate training data \cite{9523403}, the universal function approximation property of neural networks \cite{hornik1989multilayer} implies that end-to-end methods have the potential to perform better if trained properly.
+This paper presents an improved method of training of end-to-end models for lidar-based PR.

 End-to-end methods formulate the learning of global descriptors using a contrastive approach to obtain discriminative scene representations.
 PointNetVLAD\cite{Uy2018} pioneered the use of an end-to-end trainable global descriptor for 3D point cloud place recognition.
 PointNetVLAD extracts local features from PointNet~\cite{Qi_2017_CVPR} and employs the NetVLAD aggregator~\cite{Arandjelovic2016} to form a global descriptor of the scene.
 To address the limited descriptive power of the PointNet backbone, other approaches such as LPD-Net \cite{lpdnet_new} have been proposed.
 More recently MinkLoc3D\cite{Komorowski_2021_WACV} proposed an efficient architecture outperforming its end-to-end predecessors.
 MinkLoc3D utilized sparse convolutions which have been demonstrated to be effective at capturing useful point-level features.
 We also benefit from the use of sparse convolutions.